ib2ds/ib2ds-event-talks-app/README.md

 *   The **Node.js Express server** serves the static HTML, CSS, and JavaScript files from the `public/` directory.
 *   It also provides a `/api/talks` endpoint that reads `talks.json` and sends the talk data to the frontend.
-*   The **frontend JavaScript** (`script.js`) fetches this data, calculates the precise timings for each talk and breaks, renders the schedule dynamically, and handles the real-time category search functionality.
+*   The frontend JavaScript (`script.js`) fetches this data, calculates the precise timings for each talk and breaks, renders the schedule dynamically, and handles the real-time category and speaker search functionality.

 ## License